divvun/DivvunPublicTenders/OpenSourceTSS.md

 ## Integration with operating systems

-Closed-source integration will be accepted if required by the OS wendor.
+Closed-source integration will be accepted if required by the OS vendor.

 ## Updates